michaelo/sapt/README.md

 * Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS (x64 and Arm)
     * TBD: shall we provide libcurl?
 If so, make sure to conform to https://curl.se/docs/copyright.html.
 * Due to this being an explorative project while learning Zig, there are inconsistencies regarding memory-handling.
 This must be cleaned up and unified.
+* Fail if test has variable that's not substituted?
+Or at least warn.
 * Code quality - especially in main.zig - is quite crap at this point.
 * Arguments: Revise names for all arguments.
 E.g. -f is now "format", while it's commonly assumed to be "force".
 * sapt -h should also provide information about format of test files, and perhaps also playbooks, to be self-contained.